selfdefined/web-app/11ty/definitions/blacklist-whitelist.md

   level: avoid
   text: racist term
 defined: true
-excerpt: 'umbrella term used to represent a list of entities/people who are to be allowed or denied access to a service, privilege, or recognition: to "blacklist" is "to exclude", to "whitelist" means "to include".'
+excerpt: 'umbrella term used to represent a list of entities/people who are to be allowed or denied access to a service, privilege, or recognition: to "blacklist" is "to exclude", to "whitelist" means "to include;" carries anti-Black sentiments'
 speech: noun; verb
 alt_words:
   blacklist (noun):